 Going on a train vacation can be easy.
 But did you know that in Iceland this is not possible?
 Iceland does not have a public railway system.
-Iceland’s small population, road network and widespread use of cars, and harsh weather conditions are to blame for this.
+The country’s small population, road network, widespread use of cars, and harsh weather conditions are to blame for this.
 Even though there has never been a public railway system, trains have been used in the past.
 In this article, we will look into the history of trains in Iceland, and we will talk about plans for new railways.

 History of railways in Iceland